moses-codes/moses-codes/README.md

 ### Hello!
-I'm Steven Moses (he/him), a software engineer, avid concert-goer, literary fiction fan, and proud guitar noodler, currently developing full-stack web apps for small businesses in the SF Bay Area.
+I'm Steven Moses (😄he/him), a software engineer 👨🏾‍💻, avid concert-goer🎤, literary fiction fan📚, and proud guitar noodler🎸, currently developing full-stack web apps for small businesses in the SF Bay Area.

-Prior to 2020, music was my life.
-I was shuffling between many jobs at once, wearing every musical hat possible: director, coordinator, arranger, composer, substitute, you name it.
-Juggling many projects at once became second nature to me.
-When the pandemic brought music to a halt, I found myself with a lot of extra time; in that time, I started programming, first with HTML & CSS, then with Javascript, and now to full stack apps in the MERN stack.
-I began freelancing this year, and am currently orchestrating a full-stack app for directors and ensembles to better find each other.
+Prior to 2020, music was my life; when the pandemic brought music to a halt, I found myself with a lot of extra time; in that time, I started programming, first with HTML & CSS, then with Javascript, and now to full stack apps in the MERN stack.
+I began freelancing this year, and am currently orchestrating my first full stack application.

+- 🔭 I’m currently working on BATONPASS - a MERN-based full stack app for directors and ensembles to better find each other.

+- 👯 I’m looking to contribute to Open Source software!

+- 📫 How to reach me: stevenmosesilagan - at - gmail
 <!--
 **moses-codes/moses-codes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.